Washington DC Trip Itinerary | Best 3-5 Days And Tips

 Explore the exhibits and learn about the history of the judicial branch.
 This is the highest court in the United States and plays a crucial role in the American legal system.
 If the Court is in session, you may have the chance to sit in on a hearing.
 The U.S. Supreme Court stands as a pillar of the American judiciary, with its decisions and interpretations of the law shaping the nation’s legal landscape.

 TIPS: Visitors may enter the building from the plaza doors located on the left side of the main steps.
 An accessible ramp is located along Maryland Avenue on the left side of the building.
 All visitors must pass through security screening prior to entry.
 During the months of March – June, visitors should anticipate longer wait times to enter the building due to larger crowds visiting D.C.
+The US Supreme Court is adjacent to both the Capitol Building and the Library of Congress, and many visitors choose to visit all three at the same time.

-10. Museum of the Bible
+Museum of the Bible:

 Explore the extensive collection of the Museum of the Bible.
 The Museum of the Bible in Washington, D.C., is a large, state-of-the-art museum dedicated to the history, impact, and narrative of the Bible.
 The Museum of the Bible offers a comprehensive and engaging exploration of the Bible’s history, influence, and narratives, appealing to a wide audience regardless of religious background.
 It highlights Comprehensive Exhibits, Impact of the Bible, Stories of the Bible, State-of-the-Art Technology.